Cats have acquired a reputation for being independent and aloof. Having owned them all my life I believe they are anything but.

-There are many things that could potentially make a cat sad, albeit briefly.
-Perhaps a change of environment when you’re moving house, an introduction of another pet that it doesn’t get along with or maybe it doesn’t feel well.
-Whatever the underlying reason is that’s causing the distress, cat’s can show signs of unhappiness, if you know what to look for.
+There are several things have the potential to make a cat miserable including a change of environments such as moving house, the introduction of a new pet, or feeling unwell.
+Whatever the underlying reason is that’s causing its distress, cat’s can show signs of unhappiness.

 Do cats have tear ducts?